kelonye/epns-sdk/Readme.md

 - Query: ran queries against an EPNS subgraph.
 - ChannelSubscription: subscribe and/ manage the subscription to a channel.
 - ChannelOwner: send out channel notifications, get stats etc.
+- Channels: subscribe to channel creations + updates.
+- Notifications: subscribe to notifications.

 ### Query